tamilver-amzn/sample-aws-orchestration-pipeline-terraform/README.md

 ### Best Practices

+1. Create an IAM role with the trust relationships necessary for the GitHub actions to connect to actions in AWS using OpenID Connect (OIDC) identity provider (IdP). - https://aws.amazon.com/blogs/security/use-iam-roles-to-connect-github-actions-to-actions-in-aws/

-1. Github actions role should have the permission to deploy the resources.
-Least-privilege IAM policy for GitHub Actions to deploy VPC resources - https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html
+2. Github actions role should have the permission to deploy the resources.
+Least-privilege IAM policy for GitHub Actions to deploy the resources - https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html

 sample policy for VPC: